-Jim Lehrer of the ‘MacNeil-Lehrer Report’ dies at 85
+‘NewsHour’ host and debate moderator Jim Lehrer dies at 85

 “When we expanded to the hour, it changed from being a supplement to an alternative,” Lehrer said in 1990.
 “Now we take the position that if you’re looking for a place to go every 24 hours and find out what’s happened and get some in-depth treatment, we’re the place.”

 Lehrer moderated his first presidential debate in 1988 and was a frequent consensus choice for the task in subsequent presidential contests.
+He likened the job to “walking down the blade of a knife.”

 “Anybody who would say it’s just another TV show is a liar or a fool,” he once said.
 “I know how important it is, but it’s not about me.
 It’s what the candidates say that matters.”